-Christie's "hated" novel is populated by well-bred and well-heeled protagonists, who sometimes pay thugs to do their dirty deeds and other times do the thuggish-deeds themselves.
+Christie populates her "hated" with stereotypical well-bred and well-heeled protagonists, who sometimes pay thugs to do their dirty deeds and other times do the thuggish-deeds themselves.
 And of course, the well-mannered and moustachioed Monsieur Hercule Poirot who solves the mystery of whodunnit!
 Yes, the language can be pompous, but in my reading of it, this book wasn't the inspiration for Thornell's narrative style.

 Before returning to On the Blue Train, I made another detour and read chapters from Agatha Christie: An Autobiography (1977) covering the dates leading to her disappearance and the repercussions.
 Interestingly, Christie opens that chapter of her life with a blunt admission:

 "The next year of my life is one I hate recalling.
 As so often in life, when one thing goes wrong, everything goes wrong."